-- Natural areas must be managed as close to natural as possible (no interference wherever possible). - Public Open Spaces should be left as natural as possible.
-No exotic garden areas will be allowed. - All listed invasive alien vegetation must be removed in accordance with CARA legislation (The Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983)) as revised. - Protection of indigenous natural vegetation and fauna, especially with regards to Camel Thorn Trees is of great importance. (any pruning, cutting, removing etc of existing Camel Thorn Trees may require additional permits); - A landscaping plan should be developed that makes provision for tree planting and creation of green open spaces as part of the urban design plan; - A Management and Maintenance Plan and programme for the public open spaces should be developed and implemented.
+- Natural areas must be managed as close to natural as possible (no interference wherever possible). - No exotic garden areas will be allowed. - All listed invasive alien vegetation must be removed in accordance with CARA legislation (The Conservation of Agricultural Resources Act, 1983 (Act No. 43 of 1983)) as revised. - Protection of indigenous natural vegetation and fauna, especially with regards to protected Vachellia erioloba trees is of great importance. (any pruning, cutting, removing etc of existing Vachellia erioloba trees may require additional permits); - Twentyfive individuals of Vachellia erioloba were recorded in the footprint of the proposed development, while another 34 individuals were surveyed in the area to the west, south and east of the site.
+Please refer to Appendix D1 of the Draft BAR for the Biodiversity Impact Assessment ("BIA"). - Vegetation clearance must be confined to the footprint of the proposed housing development. - The position of each dwelling must be micro-sited to accommodate the Vachellia erioloba trees where possible.